Viswanatha Swamy Temple: Structural location and layout

-Pooja Vidhi (Religious Services)
+Pooja Vidhi (religious services)

 The idols of Sri Viswanathaswamy and Sri Visalakshi are attached to the pedestals by Ashtabandhanam, a mixture of eight elements that help fix the idol to the peetham or base.
 The Viswanathaswamy idol is a Bana Lingam.
 The Bana lingam extends four carpenter's angul (inch) higher than the pedestal.
 The circumference at the level of the pedestal may be about eight angul(inches).
 The Vishalakshi idol stands twenty four inches above the pedestal up to the top of the crown.

 Pooja in temples are of two types: aathmartham and parartham.
 The two differ in the sankalpam.
 In the former, the sankalpam will be in the name of yajamana of the temple i.e. udamasthan or owner.
 In the latter the sankalpam will be in the name of all people.
 In the Sri Viswanathaswamy temple, the pooja performed is aathmartham.
-The pooja in the temple is conducted on the pattern of the pooja held in the Mayuranathar Temple at Mayavaram.
-Sri Subramania Kurukkal of Mayavaram was the first poojakar (priest).
+The pooja in the temple is conducted on the pattern of the pooja held in the Mayuranathar Temple at Mayiladuthurai (formerly known as Mayavaram).
+Sri Subramania Kurukkal of Mayiladuthurai was the first poojakar (priest).
 The pooja is conducted according to the Tamil Agama.
 There are 28 types of Agamas.
 The pooja in this temple is being followed according to Kamikagamam.
 Pooja is conducted four times a day: 5:45AM Usha Pooja, 9:45 AM Uchikala Pooja, 5:45 PM Deeparadhana, and 7:45 PM Ardhajama Pooja.
 The Ardhajama pooja is most important.
 It includes dhara and Abhishekam by milk daily.
-Performing Umamaheswara Pooja is said to be of great value because both Lord Siva and Goddess Parvathy are said to be pleased by the Pooja if properly performed.
+Performing Umamaheswara Pooja which costs ₹80/-is said to be of great value because both Lord Siva and Goddess Parvathy are said to be pleased by the Pooja if properly performed.